Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Asymptotic Convergence Results

 and note that $f(u) = \varphi(u) + \delta_C(u).$ The stochastic gradient $G(u,\xi):H\times \Xi \rightarrow H$ can be comprised of one or more samples as in the unconstrained case; see Remark~\ref{remark:general-assumptions}.
 The algorithm is now stated below.

-To prove convergence of Algorithm~\ref{alg:PSG_Hilbert_Nonconvex_Decreasing_Steps}, we will use the ordinary differential equation (ODE) method, which dates back to \cite{Kushner1978,Ljung1977}.
+To prove convergence of Algorithm~\ref{alg:PSG_Hilbert_Nonconvex_Decreasing_Steps}, we will use the ODE method, which dates back to \cite{Kushner1978,Ljung1977}.
 While we use many ideas from \cite{Davis2018}, we emphasize that we generalize results to (possibly infinite-dimensional) Hilbert spaces and moreover, we handle the case when $j$ is the expectation.

 We define the set-valued map $S:C \rightrightarrows H$ by

 Additionally, we define the sequence of (single-valued) maps $S_n:C \rightarrow H$ for all $n$ by

 In addition to Assumption~\ref{asu1}, the following assumptions will apply in this section. \begin{assumption} Let $\{ u_n\}$ and $\{G(u_n,\xi_n)\}$ be generated by Algorithm~\ref{alg:PSG_Hilbert_Nonconvex_Decreasing_Steps}.
 We assume\\ \subasu The set $C$ is nonempty, bounded, convex, and closed.\\ \subasu The function $\eta \in \Gamma_0(H)$ with $\textup{dom}(\eta) = H$ is locally Lipschitz and bounded below on $C$, and there exists a function $L_{\eta}: H \rightarrow \R$, which is bounded on bounded sets, satisfying